Why KYC Drop-Off Spikes at EDD

 What I explicitly do not do

 I do not hide the questions behind fake auto-filled defaults.
 Some CFD platforms do this with source-of-funds: pre-select "salary" because it is the most common answer.
 It is a regulatory failure dressed as a UX optimisation.
-If the user lies by inattention, the firm is the one on the hook.
+If the user lies by inattention, the firm is the one on the hook in an AML audit.
+I have never shipped a pre-filled EDD field and I push back on every request to do it.

 I do not shortcut UBO for complex structures.
 Corporate, trust, and foundation clients have genuinely complex ultimate beneficial owner structures.
 The temptation is to offer a "simple" path.
 There is no simple path; there is a well-designed complex path.
-I build the complex path properly and never regret it.
+I build the complex path properly — with conditional branching based on entity type, document upload gates at the right moments, and clear indication of which UBO threshold applies (25% beneficial ownership is the EU AMLD standard; US FinCEN CDD uses 25% for legal entities with some variation by context).
+I have never regretted building the complex path.

 The general principle